JMS55/jms55.github.io/content/posts/2023_09_12_bevy_third_birthday/index.md

 I've also been involved in the Rust gamedev community for a long time:
 * I have been using Rust since pre-1.0 (around ~7 years ago).
-* Tried out Piston when it first came out; same with Amythest.
+* Tried out Piston when it first came out; same with Amethyst.
 * Contributed a (very tiny) bit to [Veloren](https://veloren.net).
 * [Wrote a demo](https://github.com/JMS55/botnet#botnet) for a cool RTS simulation kind of game where you program your units via Rust-compiled-to-WASM (and would love to get back to it at some point), using Wasmtime and Macroquad.
 * [Wrote a falling sand game](https://github.com/JMS55/sandbox#sandbox) using pixels, wgpu, and imgui-rs (I also tried egui and yakui).
 I wrote the shaders for it in GLSL - this was before wgpu started using WGSL!